Dragonsmurfarmy/IZLO_2/README.md

-Repository for 2nd IZLO (basics of Logic) project
+Repository for 2nd IZLO (basics of Logic) project - SMT solver